PoignardAzur/poignardazur.github.io/drafts/07-microsoft-copilot-blunder.md

 I wanted to try [Cerebras-13B](https://huggingface.co/cerebras/Cerebras-GPT-13B), the third open-source language model on the "very big" scale, but I coudln't find a GGML-compatible version.

 Also, the model is way too heavy for me to run it locally.
 It uses f32 parameters, meaning you need (13 x 4) 52GB of memory to run it.
 That's ridiculous!
 Virtually everybody in ML uses some form of 16-bits float these days, at least once they're done training.
-You can even find discussions where people argue that storing 32-bits weights it obsolete, and training should use exclusively 16-bits floats.
+You can even find discussions where [people argue](https://news.ycombinator.com/item?id=36041022) that storing 32-bits weights is obsolete, and training should use exclusively 16-bits floats.

-That's a shame; Cerebras went through all the trouble of training an open-sourcing a very large, presumably very expensive language model, to serve as a showcase for their datacenter architecture; and then they didn't bother to do the basic post-processing that would have made people more likely to actually use the model.
+That's a shame; Cerebras went through all the trouble of training and open-sourcing a very large, presumably very expensive language model, to serve as a showcase for their datacenter architecture; and then they didn't bother to do the basic post-processing that would have made people more likely to actually use the model.

 I just hope someone comes along and makes a GGML version of the model with f16 weights or even quantization.